top of page

 Jesse Q. Sutanto

 I've only read one of her books so far but it was adorable, and once again, the writing makes you hungry!
-This author knows how to describe a meal okay, and tea.
+This author knows how to describe a meal . . . and a good cup tea.
 Like now I just want to go buy a bunch of Chinese teas but my wallet says maybe don't.
-Again mystery books, with a flavor of chosen family once again, recovering from trauma, and some funny moments.
+Again mystery books, with a mix of chosen family, emotional abuse (major gaslighting) recovery, and some truly hilarious moments.
 The writing from an boomer immigrant reminds me so much of my mom, grandma, and aunts.

 Sumi Hahn